BUCKS COUNTY PARKS

-Bike along the blacktop trail around Lake Galena at Peace Valley Park.
+Bike along the blacktop trail around Lake Galena here in New Britain.
 Take in the natural beauty to spy one of 250 bird species that have been spotted at the park.
 Meadows bursting with wildlife and wildflowers surround the bike trail.
 Veer in and out of the woods along the 14 miles of nature trails at the park.
-Stop for a picnic or for some boating and fishing fun.

 One of Bucks County's best places for a hike is the scenic 5,000-acre Nockamixon State Park.
 Nockamixon offers several different trails for everyone from first-timers to seasoned hikers.
 Pass through hardwood forests or explore the remnants of a long-forgotten summer camp.
 The lake is a great rest stop to see migrating waterfowl, boaters and fishers.